Skip to main content

 Q: Is there any other advice you would like to offer new expat arrivals?

-A: Avoid automated phone systems and whenever possible speak to people in person.
+A: Avoid automated phone systems and, whenever possible, speak to people in person.
 DO NOT import your British car to the Netherlands.
-Not only does importing your car involve many uncomfortable trips to the RDW to register and inspect your vehicle, it will involve paying a relocation agency to help with the paperwork.
+Not only does importing your car involve many uncomfortable trips to the RDW to register and inspect your vehicle, but it will also involve paying a relocation agency to help with the paperwork.
 That same relocation agency will not advise you that road tax here is weight dependant – not good for a Land Rover, even a small one – they will not advise you that the angle of the lights on a British car will need to be changed at considerable cost and that once those changes have been made you will never be able to sell your middle-aged imported Land Rover with the steering wheel on the wrong side.
-So, sell your car before you relocate here, use the money to buy a small lightweight run-around that you’ll hardly ever need, and use the rest of the money to treat yourself whenever a wave of homesickness raises its pale little head and you considered giving in and running back to the familiar, but colourless life of a non-expat.
+So, sell your car before you relocate here, use the money to buy a small lightweight run-around that you’ll hardly ever need, and use the rest of the money to treat yourself whenever a wave of homesickness raises its pale little head, and you consider giving in and running back to the familiar, but colourless life of a non-expat.

 – Interviewed June 2012